erionc/AlbMoRe/README.md

 ## Data

 Please download [AlbMoRe corpus](http://hdl.handle.net/11234/1-5165) and place the two files train.csv and test.csv inside the data/ folder.
-Afterwards, you can run the code of this repository using the following command
+Afterwards, you can run the code of this repository using the following command:

 ```
 $ python basic_experiments.py -c <classifier>